 Face ID also has an accessibility feature to support individuals who are blind or have low vision.
 If you don't want Face ID to require that you look at your device with your eyes open, you can open Settings > General > Accessibility, and disable Require Attention for Face ID.
 This is automatically disabled if you enable VoiceOver during initial set up.

-iOS apps can use Face ID to authenticate user for accessing protected areas of the app.
-It can serve as additional security for sensitive data access or extra authentication layer that further improves current authentication mechanism.
+iOS apps can use Face ID to authenticate a user accessing protected areas of the app.
+It can serve as additional security for sensitive data access or an extra authentication layer that further improves the current authentication mechanism.
 It can also be the only authentication mechanism if you don’t need to identify the user beyond the app.
 This mechanism works for all devices capable of Face ID authentication and gracefully fallbacks to Touch ID (fingerprint authentication) and passcode.
-The app never gets access to biometric data and the only information given is that if authentication has been successful. iOS is presenting the appropriate user interface allowing easy integration with app and seamless experience for users.
+The app never gets access to biometric data and the only information given is whether authentication has been successful.